 Studies the poetry, life, and times of the great 13th century Sufi mystic, Jelaluddin Rumi.
 This is a course for students who want to expand their horizons and explore a view of reality that is not based on secular materialism.
 Because of excellent modern translations, Rumi is rapidly becoming one of the most relevant and powerful poets of our time.
 Course attributes: CCA.
+Prerequisite: None

-CCCA 207 Children's Literature: A Lively Art
+CCCA 207 Children's Literature: A Lively Art 3 cr

 Develops a critical understanding of the verbal and visual art of children's literature.
-Reflects major stories of world art and literature through two centuries of English language publications.
-Includes novels, short stories (including folk tales) and picture books.
-Readings will be placed in historical, cultural and literary contexts, with emphasis on techniques of writing and publishing, as well as pedagogical philosophies.
-Course attributes: C&FS, CCA.
+Reflects major stories of world CCHH 210 American Women Regionalist Writers 3 cr art and literature through two centuries of English lan-Studies the texts of mid-to-late 19th century women guage publications.
+Includes novels, short stories (includregional writers in their historical, political and social ing folk tales) and picture books.
+Readings will be placed contexts.
+Students will read extensively in both primary in historical, cultural and literary contexts, with emphasis and secondary texts of the period to heighten their underon techniques of writing and publishing, as well as pedastanding of how it is that literary history is both shaped gogical philosophies.
+Course attributes: C&FS, CCA. and understood, as well as how these particular women Prerequisite: None writers resisted the then mainstream prescription for an American literary project.
+Course attributes: CHH, WMST.